archana-nagaraj/Professional-README-Generator/output/README.md

      Readme Generator

   ##  Description
-    This is a command line application that dynamically generates the markdown file
+    This is a command -line application which generates a professional readme file dynamically using user's inputs

   ## Table of Contents